Close, but not yet ready: Golden Nugget Danville in final phases before opening

 General Manager Juris Basens said it’s still too early to announce when the casino will open because officials themselves don’t know.

-“When we fulfill all our obligations with the gaming board and we have a mutually agreed-upon date with the gaming board, we’ll announce that with a press release,” Basens said.
+“When we fulfill all our obligations with the gaming board and we have a mutually agreed-upon date with the gaming board, we’ll announced that with a press release,” Basens said.

 Then the Illinois Gaming Board will be notified that the casino is ready for testing — the last step, assuming approval, before opening.